AyanJinabade/Data-Analyst-Python/README.md

+Food Donation Analytics & Prediction System
 About the Project

 This project analyzes food donation listings to help NGOs optimize pickup scheduling and reduce food waste.
-The system predicts food freshness and the likelihood of successful NGO collection, enabling better decision-making for time-sensitive food donations.
+It predicts food freshness and the likelihood of successful NGO collection, enabling data-driven decisions for time-sensitive donations.

-An interactive Streamlit dashboard is used to visualize analytics and provide real-time predictions, making the system easy for NGOs to use.
+An interactive Streamlit dashboard provides real-time insights and predictions, making the system practical and easy to use for NGOs.

 Objectives:

 Analyze historical food donation data

-Predict food freshness using key attributes
+Predict food freshness using key features

-Estimate the likelihood of NGO pickup or collection
+Estimate the likelihood of NGO pickup/collection

-Help NGOs prioritize time-critical and high-value donations
+Prioritize high-value and time-critical donations

-Features:
+Key Features:

 Interactive analytics dashboard built with Streamlit